emadurandal/glTips/README.md

 We know that some WebGL beginners have hard time with WebGL routine API call steps.

-These our WebGL code functions handle WebGL initialization, Shaders initialization, etc... on your behalf.
+These WebGL code functions handle WebGL initialization, Shaders initialization, etc... on your behalf.

 Because of the CC0 license, You can use these WebGL codes for any purpose.

 You can introduce these whole codes by script tag or `require`(use Browserify or Webpack).

-You can even cherry-pick (copy) our part of codes, and you can past the part to your any projects.
+You can even cherry-pick (copy) a part of the codes, and you can paste the part to your any projects.
 Feel free!

-(If you are a student of CG course, We recommend you to ask your teacher of permission to use our codes for your assignment.)
+(If you are a student of CG course, We recommend you to ask your teacher of permission to use glTips codes for your assignment.)

 [ja]